Our hair is popularly known as our “crowning glory” because it easily reflects an individual’s style and, usually, our personality.

 2. Hormonal Imbalance

-If you’re the age or 30 or above, you may experience hormonal imbalance which can cause hair loss.
+If you’re the age of 30 or above, you may experience hormonal imbalance which can cause hair loss.
 And as far as I know, this is normal.
-Even though women produce mainly estrogen, testosterone and other androgens (such as DHEA) also occur in the female body.
+Even though women produce mainly estrogen, testosterone and other hormones, androgens (such as DHEA) also occur in the female body.
 As women reach a certain age, they may begin to convert these androgens to DHT.

 With all these chemical changes going on in our body and more, hair fall can naturally happen.